 For a non-fiction example, in Mao’s Last Dancer, protagonist Li Cunxin is chosen, as a small boy, to attend Madame Mao’s Beijing Dance Academy.
 He is horribly homesick and as a result, his first year is dismal and his continuation at the academy is at risk.
 He doesn’t even like dance!
 But more than a career is on the line.
 His family is living in bitter poverty in rural China and this is his way out to help them financially in the future.
 Even bigger—his family will be disgraced and lose their honor if he fails.
-Through accountability his goal and its importance emerges, but more—we see him care more for his family than he does himself (something he learned from his family) and as readers, we are behind him one-hundred percent.
+Through accountability, his goal and its importance emerge, but more—we see him care more for his family than he does himself (something he learned from his family) and as readers, we are behind him one-hundred percent.

 What matters most to this character?